 As we all know, things gradually improved as the decade progressed.
 But the Trans Am is our chosen hero because it began the 1980s as an epic fail, then closed out the decade not just as the domestic king of performance, but as one of the quickest cars in the world.
 In 1989, the Turbo Trans Am was jumping to 60 in 5 seconds and turning low 13-second passes in the quarter mile.
 Throughout the entire Trans Am lineage, only the 1998-2002 WS6 variant was faster, and even then we’re only talking by a couple tenths.
 That’s not bad, considering Pontiac’s first turbocharged attempt 9 years prior was the slowest Trans Am of all time.

 That’s only part of the story.
 What’s more important here is that GM didn’t accomplish this feat through engine displacement, but through technology.
-Powering the 1989 Turbo Trans Am was a slightly reworked version of the 3.8-liter turbocharged V-6 borrowed from the legendary 1987 Buick GNX.
+Powering the 1989 Turbo Trans Am was a slightly reworked version of the 3.8-liter turbocharged V-6 borrowed from the legendary 1987 Buick GNX, king of the 80s cars.
 Conservatively rated at 250 horsepower, actual output was closer to 300.

 So why choose the Trans Am over Darth Vader’s sinister Buick?
 Credit certainly goes to both cars for revolutionizing performance through the 1980s, but whereas Buick closed out the decade as a brand of front-wheel drive rental cars, Pontiac held the gear head-approved performance layout of front-engine, rear-drive.
 That’s significant because manufacturers were trending heavily towards front-wheel drive platforms across all model lines during this time.